microsoft/landcover/README.md

 - `/predPatch` will probably _not_ work with other CRSs (besides EPSG:3857)
 - `/predPatch` will probably _not_ fail in an useful way
 - We want the `backend_server.py` to be decoupled from the implementation of the code needed to run the model.
 The way this currently works (in `main()` of `backend_server.py`) is really hacky.
+- If you switch the "Sharpness" slider immediately after clicking on the map (before results are returned) then an error happens.